One of VACCA’s most significant advocacy victories is achieving the Aboriginal Child Placement Principle made part of Victorian law.

 The Aboriginal Child Placement Principle was then incorporated into the Victorian Adoption Act of 1984 and then the Children and Young Persons Act 1989, following the Carney Review.
 VACCA secured the state government’s agreement that it be consulted in all welfare-related decisions affecting Aboriginal children.

 VACCA was a major contributor to the Victorian Children Youth and Families Act (2005).
-Section 12 recognises the right of Aboriginal people to self-determination and section 18 allows for ‘Aboriginal Guardianship’.
+Section 12 of the act recognises the right of Aboriginal people to self-determination and section 18 allows for ‘Aboriginal Guardianship’.
 In other words, for Aboriginal agencies to make decisions about the protection of Aboriginal children.

 Through these efforts, VACCA and its supporters have ensured that all Aboriginal children removed from their families by Child Protection don’t lose their connection to family, Community and Culture.
 The Aboriginal Child Placement Principle is also endorsed by the national peak body for Aboriginal and Torres Strait Islander child and family services, SNAICC.